If Your Employer Punishes You for Doing What’s Right, You Have Options

 - Assertion of rights under wage and hour laws, including failure to pay minimum wage or overtime pay or misclassification as an independent contractor

-- Employee rights to family or medical leave, including leave rights related to COVID-19
+- Assertion of employee rights to family or medical leave, including leave rights related to COVID-19

-- Military service or deployment (USERRA claims) requirements
+- Disrespect of military service or deployment (USERRA claims) requirements

 - Reporting violations of state and federal laws and regulations